NAC Mechanical & Electrical Services

 • Inspection

 Rate each item on safety.
-1 star = "Terrible / Unsafe".
-Mitigate hazard immediately.
-5 stars = "Excellent! /Hazards effectively mitigated"
+1 star = High Risk/ "Terrible"/ Mitigate hazard immediately.
+5 stars = Low Risk/ "Excellent"/Hazards effectively mitigated"

 • Is the job-site clean and tidy, with minimal trip hazards, dust and debris.